 This study adopted a multidimensional approach to performance prediction within Olympic distance cross-country mountain biking (XCO-MTB).
 Twelve competitive XCO-MTB cyclists (VO2max 60.8 ± 6.7 ml · kg(-1)( )· min(-1)) completed an incremental cycling test, maximal hand grip strength test, cycling power profile (maximal efforts lasting 6-600 s), decision-making test and an individual XCO-MTB time-trial (34.25 km).
 A hierarchical approach using multiple linear regression analyses was used to develop predictive models of performance across 10 circuit subsections and the total time-trial.
 The strongest model to predict overall time-trial performance achieved prediction accuracy of 127.1 s across 6246.8 ± 452.0 s (adjusted R(2) = 0.92; P < 0.01).
 This model included VO2max relative to total cycling mass, maximal mean power across 5 and 30 s, peak left hand grip strength, and response time for correct decisions in the decision-making task.
 A range of factors contributed to the models for each individual subsection of the circuit with varying predictive strength (adjusted R(2): 0.62-0.97; P < 0.05).
 The high prediction accuracy for the total time-trial supports that a multidimensional approach should be taken to develop XCO-MTB performance.
 Additionally, individual models for circuit subsections may help guide training practices relative to the specific trail characteristics of various XCO-MTB circuits.

-Novak, AR, Bennett, KJM, Fransen, J & Dascombe, BJ 2018, 'Predictors of performance in a 4-h mountain-bike race.', Journal of Sports Sciences, vol. 36, no. 4, pp. 462-468.View/Download from: UTS OPUS or Publisher's site
+Novak, AR, Bennett, KJM, Fransen, J & Dascombe, BJ 2018, 'Predictors of performance in a 4-h mountain-bike race.', Journal of Sports Sciences, vol. 36, no. 4, pp. 462-468.View/Download from: Publisher's site

 This study aimed to cross validate previously developed predictive models of mountain biking performance in a new cohort of mountain bikers during a 4-h event (XC4H).
 Eight amateur XC4H cyclists completed a multidimensional assessment battery including a power profile assessment that consisted of maximal efforts between 6 and 600 s, maximal hand grip strength assessments, a video-based decision-making test as well as a XC4H race.
 A multiple linear regression model was found to predict XC4H performance with good accuracy (R(2) = 0.99; P < 0.01).
 This model consisted of [Formula: see text] relative to total cycling mass (body mass including competition clothing and bicycle mass), maximum power output sustained over 60 s relative to total cycling mass, peak left hand grip strength and two-line decision-making score.
 Previous models for Olympic distance MTB performance demonstrated merit (R(2) = 0.93; P > 0.05) although subtle changes improved the fit, significance and normal distribution of residuals within the model (R(2) = 0.99; P < 0.01), highlighting differences between the disciplines.
 The high level of predictive accuracy of the new XC4H model further supports the use of a multidimensional approach in predicting MTB performance.
 The difference between the new, XC4H and previous Olympic MTB predictive models demonstrates subtle differences in physiological requirements and performance predictors between the two MTB disciplines.

-Novak, AR, Bennett, KJM, Beavan, A, Pion, J, Spiteri, T, Fransen, J & Lenoir, M 2017, 'The Applicability of a Short Form of the Körperkoordinationstest für Kinder for Measuring Motor Competence in Children Aged 6 to 11 Years', Journal of Motor Learning and Development, vol. 5, no. 2, pp. 227-239.View/Download from: UTS OPUS or Publisher's site
+Novak, AR, Bennett, KJM, Beavan, A, Pion, J, Spiteri, T, Fransen, J & Lenoir, M 2017, 'The Applicability of a Short Form of the Körperkoordinationstest für Kinder for Measuring Motor Competence in Children Aged 6 to 11 Years', Journal of Motor Learning and Development, vol. 5, no. 2, pp. 227-239.View/Download from: Publisher's site

 This study aimed to determine if the Körperkoordinationstest für Kinder (KTK) remained a valid assessment of motor competence following the removal of the hopping for height subtest (KTK3).
 Children (n = 2479) aged 6–11 years completed all KTK subtests (KTK4) and motor quotient sum scores (MQS) were determined for the KTK3 and KTK4.
 Classifications were established as MQS below percentile 5 (P5), MQS between percentile 5–15 (P15), MQS between percentile 15–50 (P15–50), MQS between percentile 50–85 (P50–85), MQS between percentile 85–95 (P85), and MQS higher than percentile 95 (P95).
 Pearson's correlation (r = .97) and cross-tabs (Chi2 = 6822.53, p < .001; Kappa = 0.72) identified substantial agreement overall between the KTK3 and KTK4.
 However, when classified into separate age and gender categories, poor agreement (< 60%) was found in girls: P15 at 8–11 years and P85 at 6–7 years; and in boys: P5 and P15 at 6 years, P85 at 8 years, and P15 at 10 years.
 Researchers should consider these findings when selecting which KTK protocol to use.